Color Psychology and Web Development

 When to Use:

-• For sports, entertainment, or fitness websites.
+• For sites dealing with sports, entertainment, or fitness services.

-• For youthful, energetic brands.
+• For youthful and energetic brands.

-How to Choose a Color Palette
+How to Choose a Color Palette FOR YOUR WEBSITE?

 1. Know Your Audience